graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 | ------------- | ----------------- |
 | `false`       | `true`, `false`   |

-When true, metrics / query profiling will be enabled for all queries processed for a given schema.
+When true, metrics and query profiling will be enabled for all queries processed for a given schema.

 ### QueryTimeout